На русском языке

 ~ V_e = \alpha c = \frac {e^2 }{4 \pi \varepsilon_0 \hbar},

-The formula for the Bohr radius is as follows:
+Formula for Bohr radius is as follows:

 ~ R_B = \frac {4 \pi \varepsilon_0 \hbar^2 }{ M_e e^2}=\frac {\hbar }{ \alpha c M_e } = \frac {\hbar }{V_e M_e }.